Global optimization of harmonic oscillator basis in covariant density functional theory: Introduction

 \section{Introduction}

 The basis set expansion method is a classical method of the solution of many quantum-mechanical problems in different fields such as molecular \cite{HHJKO.99,Lehtola.19} and nuclear \cite{Delves-book,CAKKMV.12,TOAPT.24} physics, quantum chemistry \cite{Lehtola.19}, quantum dots \cite{K.2009} etc. Dependent on the type and symmetry of the object under study different bases such as harmonic oscillator (HO) \cite{GRT.90,NilRag-book,K.2009,CAKKMV.12,TOAPT.24}, Woods-Saxon \cite{ZMR.03,ZPZ.22} and others \cite{HHJKO.99,Lehtola.19} are used for the calculation of its properties.
 In most of the applications the basis is truncated due to numerical limitations.
 In such a situation, two major questions emerge.
 First, how accurate is the description of physical observables in truncated basis as compared with exact solution?
-In many cases, the answer on such a question does not exist because of the absence of numerically accurate exact solution corresponding to infinite basis\footnote{For example, the assessment of the accuracy of the truncation of the HO basis has been either not carried out or only performed by comparing the solutions obtained with $N_F$ and $N_{F + 2}$ full fermionic shells in absolute majority of the CDFT publications (see Sec.
+In many cases, the answer on such a question does not exist because of the absence of numerically accurate exact solution corresponding to infinite basis\footnote{For example, the assessment of the accuracy of the truncation of the HO basis has been either not carried out or only performed by comparing the solutions obtained with $N_F$ and $N_{F + 2}$ full fermionic shells in the CDFT publications (see Sec.
 V of Ref.\ \cite{TOAPT.24} for a short review).
+It is only in Refs.\ \cite{TOAPT.24,OATDPDF.25} that such an assessment has been done with respect of infinite basis solutions in the CDFT.
 Similar situation exists also in many non-relativistic DFT calculations (see, for example, fitting protocols of the D1 \cite{D1} and D1S \cite{D1S} Gogny forces and the UNEDF* family of the Skyrme forces \cite{UNEDF0,UNEDF2}).}.
 Second, what is a convergence rate for a given physical observable as a function of the size and parameters of the basis and whether it is smooth enough to generate effective extrapolation procedure to infinite basis?
 This rate depends on different factors such as the type of interaction model (chemical potential, nuclear potential, two-body interaction, meson-nucleon coupling etc), specific system being considered (nuclei with different values of $Z$ and $N$, molecules, quantum dots etc) and technical details of numerical calculations (see Refs.\ \cite{Delves-book,HHJKO.99,K.2009,CAKKMV.12,Lehtola.19}).